Do you know what dangling participles are? Do you know that you should avoid them?

 Participles can be in participial phrases.
 (A phrase is a group of words without a subject and a verb, acting as one part of speech.)
 A participial phrase consists of a participle and its complements or modifiers.
 All of the words in the participial phrase come together to act as an adjective.

-Shooting across the sky is a participial phrase.
-It contains the participle shooting and the prepositional phrase to the mailbox.
+Walking to the mailbox is a participial phrase.
+It contains the participle walking and the prepositional phrase to the mailbox.
 The whole participial phrase is acting as an adjective modifying the noun Peter.

 Yay!
 You remember that participles act as adjectives, right?
 That means that they modify nouns.

 Sometimes, it can be difficult to tell which noun a participial phrase is modifying.
 In fact, the noun that it is intended to modify may not be stated in the sentence!
 That's not a good thing.
 When this happens, it's called a mistake called a dangling participle because it just dangles there with nothing to modify.